llKieferll-zz/repofinder/README.md

 - Fun challenge but I'm sure I would feel and perform better if it wasn't for the time constraint.

+- Still have the feeling that for the repositories and branches lists, the information could be better positioned, as it seems to me that things are a little bit cramped together.

 - Intended to, after finishing the functionalities, make them all REST, with everything being based on the URLs themselves.
 Will probably do that later on even after the challenge is over.
 I simply feel bothered when leaving something incomplete.